kroosvi/dotFile/README.md

-# Path of config
+# Overview

+This is my peronsal config for the following applications

-1. Nvim
+- Nvim
+- Polybar
+- Adding